visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_comparison.rst

 More information on CMFE expressions are found in the :ref:`Cross-Mesh Field Evaluation (CMFE) <Comparison_Expressions>` section of the :ref:`Exprssions <Expressions>` chapter.

+Note that there is also a helpful *wizard*, the :ref:`Data Level Comparison Wizard <DataLevelComparisonsWizard>`, that simplifies the process of defining comparison expressions.
+Here, we describe the :ref:`CMFE <Comparison_Expressions>` expressions and demonstrate how to use them in comparisons.

 Plotting the difference between two databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~